centreon/centreon-documentation/en/health/centreon-agent.md

 - Gateway Client

     In a Gateway configuration, the Gateway Client delegates the configuration of its main token to the Gateway Server (since only the latter communicates with our platform).
-    As a consequence, the “token” line needs to be commented with the yaml comment operator “#”.
+    As a consequence, the `token` line needs to be commented with the yaml comment operator “#”.
+    If you have defined an authentication token (`auth_token`) on the gateway server, you need to add it to the configuration of the gateway client too.

     ```yaml
     output: